varunkumardev/amitmerchant1990.github.io/_pages/uses.md

 I read a lot of eBooks.
 I use [Foliate](https://johnfactotum.github.io/foliate/) to read eBooks on my Ubuntu machine and [Google Play Books](https://play.google.com/books) to read on my mobile phone.

+## The Blog's Stack

 My current blog is setup on top of [Jekyll](https://jekyllrb.com/) which is a static site generator and is hosted on [GitHub Pages](https://pages.github.com/).
 The Jekyll theme that I'm using is called [Reverie](https://github.com/amitmerchant1990/reverie) which is a tailor-made according to my taste.

+The [search](/search/) in here is powered by [this little JavaScript library](https://github.com/christian-fei/Simple-Jekyll-Search) which is perfect for a static site built using Jekyll.

 For all my Markdown writing needs, I use an editor called [Markdownify](https://markdownify.js.org/) which I made two years ago.
 And for fixing grammar and typos, I use [Grammarly](http://grammarly.com/).

-I use [Crello](https://crello.com/) to create image banners for my articles.
+I use [Spark](https://spark.adobe.com/) by Adobe to create image banners for my articles.

 I'm an avid reader so I've kept a list of RSS feeds of my favorite blogs in [Feeder](https://feeder.co).